maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - All nodes' first `GossipEvent` to see a supermajority of auxiliary values sees a supermajority of `false` values
   - Agreement is reached with probability 1.
 - Some such `GossipEvent`s see a supermajority of `true` auxiliary values, while some don't
-  - If any node creates an event that strongly see a supermajority of `auxiliary votes` for `true`, then any node that doesn't have such an event will genuinely flip a concrete coin.
+  - If any node creates an event that strongly see a supermajority of `auxiliary values` for `true`, then any node that doesn't have such an event will genuinely flip a concrete coin.
 In the `~ > 2/3` likely scenario that the coin is common and random, the outcome has `50%` chance of being `true`, in which case agreement would be reached at the end of this round.
 The overall probability of agreement occurring is near `> 1/3`.
 - Some such `GossipEvent`s see a supermajority of `false` auxiliary values, while some don't
   - Conversely, if any node creates a `GossipEvent` that strongly sees a supermajority of `false` `auxiliary` values, then any other node that hasn't created such a `GossipEvent` will flip a coin and have near `> 1/3` chances to converge.
 - No such `GossipEvent` sees an agreeing supermajority of auxiliary values